shawncxc/zillow-analysis/README.md

 * Visulize a part of house prices in SF
 * Categorize data into three parts in spite of the types of houses
 * Visulize data for each part(average, undervalue and overvalue for per sqft and total price)
-* Add popup for each house
+* Add popup window for each house

 #### Second Demo
 * Visulize house price based on house type